Leonardo-Boss/suckless-site/suckless.org/index.md

 2018-06-01
 ----------
 The maintainance is completed.
-Let me know of any important things that broken.
+Let me know of any important things that are broken.
 Internally we will keep tweaking the server configuration over the course of time.